msomi22/designpatterns/Explanation/README.md

 * Singleton(#)

 * Factory: (Virtual Constructor)
-   - * Define an interface/class for creating an object but let the subclasses decide which class to instatiate.
+   - *
  1. Simple,
  2. Method
-     - * Define an interface for creating an object but let subclasses decide whivh object t instatiate.
+     - *  Define an interface/class for creating an object but let the subclasses decide which class to instatiate.
      - * Method that creates objects.
      - * Polymorphism.
  3. Abstract
      - * Familiy of objects.
+     - * Provide an interface for creating families of related or dependent objects without specifying their concrete classes

 * Object pool pettern.